AnimatedLEDStrip/AnimatedLEDStrip/README.md

 #### [Raspberry Pi Server](https://github.com/AnimatedLEDStrip/AnimatedLEDStripPiServerExample)
 This repository contains an example implementation of a server for a Raspberry Pi.
 This can be used as-is with no modification, or can be used as a template for creating servers on Raspberry Pis or other devices.
+The repository includes support for installation using [`ansible-pull`](https://github.com/AnimatedLEDStrip/AnimatedLEDStripPiServerExample#install), further simplifying the install process.

 #### [Raspberry Pi Touchscreen Client](https://github.com/AnimatedLEDStrip/AnimatedLEDStripGUI)
 This repository contains an example of a GUI that uses the AnimatedLEDStripClient library to communicate with an